-- Not all buildings are connected to a sewer; others are connected to a septic system system. - Hold up the picture of a septic system. - Ask students who has a septic system in their yard. - Explain that a septic system is a tank that collects wastewater, and where solids settle to the bottom and need to be pumped out by a truck.
+- Not all buildings are connected to a sewer; others are connected to a septic system. - Ask students who has a septic system in their yard. - Explain that a septic system is a tank that collects wastewater, and where solids settle to the bottom and need to be pumped out by a truck. - Point out the picture of the system vent (the 'candy cane') many kids will recognize that they have one of those in their yard.

-Treatment Plant
+Slide 8: Treatment Plant